 RosettaRosettaThe code name of the theme for the local WordPress sites (eg. bg.wordpress.org is a “Rosetta” site).
 All locale specific WordPress sites are referred to as “Rosetta sites.”
 The name was inspired from the ancient Rosetta Stone, which contained more or less the same text in three different languages. sites are the local WordPress.orgWordPress.orgThe community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ sites, and they are a great way to grow your local community.

 Everything you post on your Rosetta site will go into the news feed of every WordPress installation that runs in your language.
-That make the blog content of the Rosetta site a great channel to communicate location-specific content in your language – from WordPress updates to local events like meetups and WordCamps.
+The blog content of the Rosetta site is a great channel to communicate location-specific content in your language – from WordPress updates to local events like meetups and WordCamps.
 This page will give you some suggestions on great content for your local WordPress.org site.